RichardWallier/RichardWallier/README.md

 *  🌎   Available in EN and PT-BR
 *  📫   Reach me @ rwallier.contato@gmail.com
 *  🕴   I'm also on [Linkedin](https://www.linkedin.com/in/richard-wallier-batista-a2655a213/)
-*  🎮   Fun fact: Fun fact: I used to HATE programming.
+*  🎮   Fun fact: I used to HATE programming.
 Now that I'm studying it, I've grown to be a code lover!

 ## How's 42 going?!